 We strongly recommend that you hire a criminal defense attorney to represent your child in any juvenile matter, no matter how seemingly slight.
 Many parents make the mistake of not hiring an attorney when the court notice they receive states that an attorney is not required, such as a notice for a Juvenile Conference Committee hearing or a Counsel Non-mandatory hearing before a Juvenile Hearing Officer.
 These proceedings can result in a juvenile record.
 There is also a common misconception that juvenile proceedings are dismissed and expunged when the juvenile turns 18 years of age.
 That is absolutely not the case.
-The advice of a criminal defense attorney skilled in juvenile matters should be sought upon your child’s first contact with law enforcement or court personnel.
+The advice of a juvenile criminal defense attorney should be sought upon your child’s first contact with law enforcement or court personnel.

 Can My Child be Held or Detained Due to a Criminal Complaint?

 While each matter is analyzed based on its own factors and circumstances, it is possible that your child will be held at a juvenile facility after the filing of a criminal complaint.
 The determination as to whether your child will be held at a facility or released to your supervision is based on factors including:

 - The character and nature of the alleged criminal offense

 - The need to protect society from further wrongdoing